Gardening here is different. Learn more, grow more.

 EARNING YOUR CERTIFICATE

-To obtain certification, trainees in the full course must complete 7 online classes, watch 2 recorded webinars and pass the comprehensive final (open-book, research encouraged) with a 70% or better.
+To obtain certification, trainees in the full course must complete 8 online classes and pass the comprehensive final (open-book, research encouraged) with a 70% or better.

 Upon completion of the course, you’ll receive a Colorado Gardener Certificate.
 However, because there is no subsequent volunteer commitment, participants do not become Colorado Master Gardeners.
 The title of ‘Master Gardener’ is a registered service mark and only to be used for CSU Extension events and purposes.